 Typically applied to websites where users create the spam, such as forums, this earns the same penalty as user-generate spam.

-Excessive use of keywords can get you in trouble.
+Excessive use of keywords can also get you into trouble, particularly now that voice search has made the SEO landscape more conversational.
 Use too many keywords now and the Google “refs” will throw the yellow flag and penalize your site.
-You can still use keywords multiple times on a page.
-Just make sure they make sense within with the context of your message.

 Search engines are like accounting auditors – they want to see everything out in the open, with nothing hidden.
 This is true even with text that your readers may not want or need to see.
 You can hide text in many different ways, such as making the font the same color as the background.
 Regardless of the technique, Google will consider it spam and may penalize your site accordingly.